dylanized/peezy-test/README.md

 # Suite Tooth

 Suite Tooth is a declarative, functional testing framework built on [Unit.js](http://unitjs.com) and [Mocha](https://mochajs.org).
-It allows the creation of a test via a JavaScript "test object", which contains configration properties and an assertion function.
+It allows the creation of a test via a JavaScript object that contains configuration properties and an assertion function.

-A test object looks like this:
+A simple "test object" looks like this:

 ```
 {